Amazon Fresh: Locations

+The first Amazon Fresh grocery store opened to the public on September 17, 2020, in the Woodland Hills neighborhood of Los Angeles.
+By July 2022 Amazon Fresh had 38 locations in the states of California, Illinois, Pennsylvania, Virginia, Maryland, Washington, Washington, D.C., and New York/New Jersey.
+On March 4, 2021, the first Amazon Fresh store in Europe was opened, in the Ealing Broadway Centre shopping mall in Ealing, West London, and by June 2022, Amazon Fresh had 17 locations in London, UK.

+On November 17, 2022, it was reported that the development of all upcoming Amazon Fresh grocery stores had been indefinitely paused “pending evaluation of the operation.”
+In February 2023, two Amazon Fresh storefronts that had not yet opened in Brookfield and Westport Connecticut were abandoned and sold to Big Y Supermarket.
+In July 2023 three London locations were closed, including the first to be opened.
+The company continued to state that it would continue to grow despite the closures and underwhelming sales figures.
+Since 2023, more Amazon Fresh locations have begun to open.

 Product lines

-Amazon Fresh offers grocery items for sale, as well as a subset of items from the main Amazon.com storefront.
+Amazon Fresh sells grocery items and a subset of items from the main Amazon.com storefront.
 Items ordered through Amazon Fresh are available for home delivery on the same day or the next day, depending on the time of the order and the availability of delivery slots.

-Amazon Fresh operates independently of Whole Foods, which is also owned by Amazon.
+Amazon Fresh operates independently of Whole Foods Market, which is also owned by Amazon.
 They have separate facilities and separate inventories that they sell.
 Market research from Amazon shows that customers at Amazon Fresh tend to have lower incomes and are more likely to be Hispanic or particularly Asian than customers of Whole Foods.